Rozin’s Penguins mimic your movement.

 Mystery Shopping Can Help– And yes, we can, on very short notice, set up a mystery shop program for you.
 We can give you feedback from the outside once your new plans are implemented easily.
 Is the phone call really handled better or is it more drawn out and confusing?
 Let us set up a program, to confirm the new process and make sure the remaining team has adjusted to provide great service too!

-Mary Furrie, CEO, Quality Assessments Mystery Shoppers, helping corporations provide better service.
+Mary Furrie, CEO, Furrie Consulting, helping corporations provide better service.